 Animal Hero Kids - Voices For The Voiceless

-Mark Perlmutter: Tell us how you got to where you are and your idea of helping kids be change agents.
-I’d love to hear the story of the journey.
+Mark Perlmutter: Tell us about your journey to where you are now and explain your idea for kids to be change agents.

 Since 1980, I’ve been doing outreach, presentations in schools, free education programs, vegan fairs….
 And I can cater my programs to any age from preschool right up until college or university with a variety of programs.

 Mark Perlmutter: Explain to our viewers/readers the story behind your book (Animal Hero Kids - Voice of the Voiceless) that inspired the organization you lead today.

 Susan Hargreaves: This book has hundreds of stories about kids who have helped animals.